bisq-network/bisq/docs/build.md

    git lfs version
    ```

-   If this returns an error like:
+   On some distributions (happens with Xubuntu x64 on VM) this might return an error like:
    ```
     git: 'lfs' is not a git command.
 See 'git --help'.
     The most similar command is
 	log
    ```

-   you should first run:
+   if the above happens, you should first run:
      `sudo apt install git-lfs`
-   in order to actually install the `lfs` package.
+   in order to properly install the `lfs` package.

    You should see the version of Git LFS you installed, for example: